 The fact is, the translator too often forgets the difference between his subject and himself; he is too often a common graveyard mason that would play the sculptor.It's doubly appropriate since most of the authors I read are dead.

 I am especially fond of the Belle Époque (and the corresponding late Victorian, Edwardian, and Wilhelmine periods), but there is really no unifying theme besides my own inclination.

 Expect very little commentary.
-More than a decade of hack journalism has dampened the pleasure I used to get from writing articles and essays.
+Years of journalism have dampened the pleasure I used to get from writing articles and essays.
 I may try to revive my enthusiasm with the occasional piece here, but promise to avoid the twin horrors of self-reflection and sentimentality.